 And there are the dirty diapers.
 My mother had six children in the days of cloth diapers, wringer washing machines, and outdoor clotheslines.
 She used to tell the story of crying as she hung diapers and imagined she would be changing, washing, drying, and folding diapers her whole life.
 Of course the day did come when she was done with diapers.
 That day comes for all of us, but in the moment we wonder if it ever will.

 Then there are the teenage years.
 These years can be absolutely wonderful or they can be your personal series of plagues.
 Sitting next to a fifteen-year-old driver while another car speeds toward you in your lane is just one of the trials of teaching driving.
 You will return to nights with little sleep, but this time your darling cherub will not be next to you or down the hall.
 You will lie in bed awake waiting for him or her to return safely home.
 With some planning and no small amount of luck, your teen will have friends who are good decision makers.
 If not, there is no end to the trouble you will endure.

 There is the joy and heartbreak of our children leaving.
 I remember holding my sweet newborn and crying thinking about the day he would leave me.
 When I told my mother she said, “God has a way of preparing you.
 When the time comes you will be ready.”
-An older lady from church had shared this wisdom with her.
+An older lady from church had shared that wisdom with her.
 At the time she thought the woman was terribly cold.
 In time I, like my mother, realized it was true.
 Just as God prepared the Israelites for the promised land, God prepares us to let go of our children by stages.
 When they reach the promised land of successful adulthood, we find that there are many things about this stage that make it the promised land for us as well.